 Once you know how many panels will fit on your roof, you may use the following data to determine your needed panels.

-Combustion and generation of energy
+Combustion and Generation of Energy

 Knowing how many solar panels will fit on your roof is the first step; you’ll also need to calculate your annual energy needs.
 You may use this to estimate whether or not you will have excess solar power after meeting your energy demands.